albertvisser/server-stuff/readme.rst

     configuration for local sites driven by Drupal `joomla`
     configuration for local Joomla sites
+`plone`
+    configuration for local Plone instance
 `others`
     currently empty

 non-Nginx configs:
 ..................
+configs that are not in user-editable directories (e.g. /etc) or only here

 `fcgiwrap.conf`
     config for a general FCGI wrapper